 - Including additional preliminary data

 - Making substantial additions to the pre-existing Approach when the majority of the old design persists in the “new” application

-- Deleting parts of the Approach such that the subsequent application is merely a subset of the concurrent submission
+- Deleting parts of the Approach such that the overlapping application is merely a subset of another application

 - Requesting assignment to a different NIH institute/center or review by a different scientific review group

-- Submitting the application to a different program announcement (PA, PAS or PAR)
+- Submitting the application to a different Funding Opportunity Announcement (e.g., PA, PAS, PAR, RFA)

 Whenever possible, we give the applicant the choice of which of the two applications will proceed to review.
 The final decision, however, is made by the CSR Division of Receipt and Referral.